betteridiot/bamnostic/docs/source/quickstart.rst

 Bamnostic comes with an *example BAM* (and respective BAI) file just to play around with the output.
 Note, however, that the example BAM file does not contain many reference contigs.
 Therefore, random access is limited.
-This example file is made availble through ``bamnostic.example_bam``, which is a just a string path to the BAM file within the package.
+This example file is made available through ``bamnostic.example_bam``, which is a just a string path to the BAM file within the package.